dogukancagatay/disk_util/README.md

 Disk Utility Tools
 =========

-This repo contains some scripts for disk utility in large software/hardware RAID arrays.
+This repo contains some scripts for disk utility in large software RAID arrays.

 disk_locate
 ---------